rnaufal/markets-api/README.md

 ## Test summary and JaCoCo coverage

 The application uses the JaCoCo report coverage tool to measure code coverage.
-The test summary and JaCoCo report coverage can be found under the project directory at the following paths:
+The test summary and JaCoCo report coverage can be found under the project directory at the following paths after the build:

 ```bash
 {PROJECT_DIR}/build/reports/tests/test/index.html